samichau/mplusmuseum-stories/README.md

 ### Prerequisites

-You will need node and either yarn or npm installed to run the app.
+You will need node and npm installed to run the app.
 Due to the use of server-side rendering, the app will not initialize without being properly configured to make requests from the M+ Stories API.

 ### Installation